 Value creation as an ACO requires careful thinking to balance drivers in people, processes, and technology.
 In the debate over buy vs. build, it’s easy to overlook the numerous pitfalls involved in creating a data team from scratch.
 There are risks on both sides, but Arcadia mitigates these through best-in-class software and a full partnership — every time we approach a problem, we bring years of expertise and the discoveries made on behalf of our successful customers.
 In our ACO partner’s case, that meant closing 5.13% more risk for each patient that went through a particular chart prep workflow.

-- Invest in external partnerships to bring in best practices and advanced data science
+Invest in external partnerships to bring in best practices and advanced data science and analytics

 The ACO chose to buy a custom technology solution for their use cases and priorities.
 The group focused on creating a partner in Arcadia who would grow and learn with them to use data for their three priority areas and drive the value for their ACO and other VBC contracts.